work about resume contact

 What's Their Story?

-Recognizing that the app was not meeting user needs, I stepped in to analyze the feedback, identify key issues, and guide the full platform redesign.
-My focus was on transforming the app into a seamless, intuitive experience that truly supported its mission.
+I stepped in to analyze the feedback, identify key issues, and guide the full platform redesign — transforming the app into a seamless, intuitive experience that truly supported its mission.

 Discovery